Isabella Buscemi Stuns In Skimpy Bikini For Sizzling New Bang Energy Video

-Internet sensation Isabella Buscemi made Sunday night a little more enjoyable for thousands of Instagram users when she shared a sizzling new video of herself bikini-clad.
+Internet sensation Isabella Buscemi made Sunday night a little more enjoyable for thousands of Instagram users when she shared a sizzling new video of herself in a bikini.

 The 22-year-old was recorded seemingly in her backyard as she hung out on the shallow end of her pool with friend and fellow influencer Yaslen Clemente.
 In the beginning of the clip, the duo sat down facing the camera while they shimmied.
 They also danced, twirled around, enjoyed a Bang Energy drink, and played This or That, a game where one is asked to choose between a series of two items.